Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Louisiana has six wins against the spread in 13 games this season.

-- This season, the Ragin' Cajuns have an ATS record of 3-6 in their nine games as a favorite of 5 points or more.
+- So far this season, the Ragin' Cajuns have been installed as favorites by a 5.5-point margin or more nine times and are 3-6 ATS in those contests.

-- Louisiana's games this year have hit the over three times in 13 opportunities (23.1%).
+- Louisiana's games this year have hit the over on three of 13 set point totals (23.1%).

-- When Louisiana records more than 22.8 points, it is 6-3 against the spread and 9-0 overall.
+- Louisiana is 6-3 against the spread and 9-0 overall this season when the team scores more than 22.8 points.

-- Louisiana is 4-3 against the spread and 7-0 overall when the team churns out more than 388.3 yards.
+- When Louisiana piles up more than 388.3 yards, the team is 4-3 against the spread and 7-0 overall.

-- The Ragin' Cajuns have turned the ball over eight times this season, 10 fewer than the Thundering Herd have forced (18).
+- This year, the Ragin' Cajuns have eight turnovers, 10 fewer than the Thundering Herd have takeaways (18).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.